Formally Integrable Structures I. Resolution of Solution Sheaves: Global exactness of the differential complex

 \section{Global exactness of the differential complex}

-In this section, we will give a criterion for the global exactness of (\ref{resolution}), and its local exactness is then obtained as a consequence.
+In this section, we will provide a criterion for the global exactness of (\ref{resolution}), which consequently leads to its local exactness.
 Following \cite{H1}, we make a further assumption on the differential operator $P=(P_1,\cdots,P_r)$.

-$\mathbf{(A3)}$ There are functions $ d_{jk}^l $ and $ e_{jk}^l $ in $ C^{\infty}(\Omega) $ for all $ j,k\in\lbrace1,\cdots,r\rbrace $ such that
+$\mathbf{(A3)}$ There are functions $ d_{jk}^l $ and $ e_{jk}^l $ in $ C^{\infty}\left(\Omega\right) $ for all $ j,k\in\lbrace1,\cdots,r\rbrace $ such that

-where $p_j$ is the principal part of $P_j$ defined by (\ref{p_j}) and $ \bar{p}_j $ is the operator obtained by conjugating $ p_j $'s coefficients, i.e.
+where $p_j$ is the principal part of $P_j$ defined by (\ref{p_j}) and $ \bar{p}_j $ is the operator obtained by conjugating $ p_j $'s coefficients, i.e.,

 \begin{remark} The coefficients $ d_{jk}^l $ and $ e_{jk}^l $ are not uniquely determined. \end{remark}